Getting Started with Sidecue

 You can also set a custom interviewer label (e.g., "Sarah" or "HR") to replace the default "THEM" in the transcript.

-Alt + P — toggle pause / resume
+- Alt + P — pause / resume the current session.

-To change this shortcut, go to chrome://extensions/shortcuts in your browser.
+To change either shortcut, go to chrome://extensions/shortcuts in your browser.

 Transcript is empty or inaccurate